slatedocs/slate/source/includes/_endpoint-deck.md

 For decks that the current user owns, "name", "description", and "is_public" are editable.
 Users with edit permissions on the dataset may edit "name" and "description" of public decks, but they cannot edit "is_public" unless they own the deck.
 Other deck attributes are not editable.

+#### DELETE

+It is possible to delete any of the decks in your catalog.
+To do so send a DELETE request to the deck's entity URL.
+The server will return a 204 response.

 ### Order

 `/datasets/{id}/decks/order/`